Sr-11/ruisun.github.io/index.md

 ## Rui Sun
 Email: eruisun@mit.edu

 (Under construction) I am a junior student at MIT, majoring in math and physics.
 Prior to that, I was an undergraduate at Peking University.
-I have a broad interest in statistics and machine learning, including ...
+I have a broad interest in statistics and machine learning, including decision theory, ...

 ### Publications
 1. Kernel-Based Tests for Likelihood-Free Hypothesis Testing